junh1024/junh1024-Documents/Media/Music Tagging Guide.md

 If you want to have some sense of chronological order, you can go Year Album like "2007 Multiple Far East".
 For doujin music you could use Catalog & event like "[XLPS-0012] Multiple Far East [C72]" as long as it's not too long.
 If you have a franchise collection, artists will obviously differ and it might be lengthy to put Artist in Folder.
 To enforce order, you can make an ID with the last 2 digits of Year + a sequence number like "143 Megavolt - Sunshine" for Year 2014 & 3rd album of the year.
 I very definitely do NOT want to see folders with eac-archive convention like "[2013.07.03] yanaginagi - euaru [Limited Edition][GNCA-1376]".
 I don't like Folders (or fields) with full dates, and Catalog can go in Comments, or even the Filename of Art.
 Keep in mind if you do a beginning of string search with folder names that don't start with Artist or Album, you're going to have a hard time finding it.

 Filesystem performance doesn't start to degrade until >100 files in a folder, so you can flatten multi-disc albums into a single folder for a more convenient & holistic view of files.
 Exception: for very large boxsets (like 10+ discs), you can have folders of a few discs, but still stick to the Filename conventions above.
 For Folder, like "Disc 1-3 - Early Years"

+For franchises, you might have a franchise folder, then you can use generic normalized names like:

+- Toradora/Music/OST
+- Toradora/Music/OP

+or

+- Toradora/Music/Toradora OST
+- Toradora/Music/Toradora OP

+2nd might seem redundant but often the franchise is in Album or Subtitle

+Combined Albums
+---
+Sometimes, you have a soundtrack spread over several volumes but padded with audio dramas so it's annoying if you want to listen to the soundtrack or drama only.
+You could separate the discs, then make a soundtrack collection, then a drama collection.
+Preserve the tags, especially Album so you know which Album it comes from, except for Track or Discnumber.
+I prefer to group them into disc-length (80min-ish) collections.
+Disc can be used as a volume number even though they're not released as a collection.
+There are 3 schemes which make sense:

+- 01 Audio Drama 1
+- 02 Audio Drama 2
+- 03 Audio Drama 1
+- 04 Audio Drama 2

+(continuous numbering within 1 folder, Track not preserved)

+- 1-03 Audio Drama 1
+- 1-04 Audio Drama 2
+- 2-03 Audio Drama 1
+- 2-04 Audio Drama 2

+(discontinuous numbering within 1 folder, Track & Disc preserved)

+- 1-01 Audio Drama 1
+- 1-02 Audio Drama 2
+- 1-03 Audio Drama 1
+- 1-04 Audio Drama 2

+(continuous numbering within 1 folder, Track & Disc not preserved)

+Make a generic Folder + sequence number.

+You could also combine related/thematic albums, or multiple OPEDs into a single OPED collection.
+If they have scans, combine the scans into a single folder, but prefix the scan Filename with the volume number so that ordering is preserved.
+Combined albums mostly make sense with franchises with many CDs.
+If you combine, make sure you have a good reason.
+I haven't really seen a case for this for western releases.
+Also, some people may not like this.

 Major tags
 ---